Thursday, 8 January 2026

 'But they would take the relevant pages out or just give me a different version.
 They don't even want me to see the clock.
 I can't make out what on earth that clock says as I can't see the hands.'

-I glanced at the 'clock' on the wall to see it was some sort of digital counter - not a clock.
-It was at that time, switched off.
+I glanced at the 'clock' on the wall to see it was some sort of digital device.
+If it was a clock, it was switched off.

 After thirty minutes I could tell Ant was getting edgy and wanted to go.
 We stayed another 15 minutes and I told dad we'd see him on Thursday - in two days time.

 I went back and dropped Ant home, loading my car with all the junk Ant had managed to throw out from his bedroom.
 There was a car-full, which I drove to the tip and went home.
 Ant is happy as Larry at the moment as he gets to throw his own junk out without being yelled at and without repercussions.
-It's taken him 3 days to move dad's junk from the top of the pile in Ant's bedroom to get to his own junk in order for him to reach all those old broken toys from his childhood (Ant is 59).
-My car was full of old TV magazines, old games, books, bags, old clothes and string, some old trainers and bits of rubbish.
+It's taken him 3 days to move dad's junk off the top of the pile in his own bedroom to get to his own junk so he can reach all those old broken toys from his childhood (Ant is 59).
+I filled my car with his old TV Times magazines, old games, books, bags, old clothes and string, some old trainers and bits of rubbish.

 For the past thirty years or so it appears dad has been choosing Ant's trousers for him - Debenhams best old man trousers.
 Most have lasted decades but have thinning round the bum cheeks.
 I told Ant to bin them and I'd take him trouser shopping soon.